Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 Sector: Water Technology

-The Thesis: As states ban fresh water usage for cooling, data centers are forced to install "Grey Water" recycling systems.
-Xylem sells the pumps and filters required by law.
+The Thesis: As hostile municipalities outright ban the usage of fresh municipal water for industrial cooling, technology companies are being legally forced to install expensive, closed-loop "Grey Water" recycling systems.
+Xylem engineers and sells the exact high-efficiency pumps, filtration systems, and sensors required by these new environmental laws.

 PWR